Publicly Created Money and Monetary Reform

-The simple answer is “yes”, yet most people read these statistics and still do not believe that banks actually create money.
+The simple answer is “yes”, but most people do not believe that banks actually create money.
 They like to think that banks simply take in what is commonly thought of as money (i.e. notes and coin) from the public and then pay it out again.
 By doing so they want to agree with the eminent economist John Kenneth Galbraith, who said “the process by which banks create money is so simple that the mind is repelled.
-Where something so important is involved a deeper mystery seems only decent”14.
-It is essential to understand just how this “repulsive” process works to understand what this EDM is proposing.
+Where something so important is involved a deeper mystery seems only decent”12.

 How do banks create money?